oobecomau/desktop.gov.au/docs/blueprint/platform.md

 When the above are all true, the external user can be invited generating an invitation email.
 The user must accept the invitation by clicking on the link contained within the email causing a linked guest account to be created in the hosting Azure AD tenant.
 When the guest account has been created it is available for use by any of the applications that are configured to allow guest access.

-B2B only requires a small amount of user information (name, and email), however it is recommended that CISOs consuming this document creates a process outside of technology that ensures Agency identity requirements are met.
+B2B only requires a small amount of user information (name, and email), however it is recommended that CISOs consuming this document creates a process outside of technology that ensures organisation identity requirements are met.
 The identity requirements should include the properties listed in the table below and the external user's nationality and clearances held.

 The following table describes the identity properties that should be a minimum requirement before collaboration is enabled for all agencies and implementation types.